rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Sometimes when I'm reading Agile literature, and maybe TDD literature in particular, I get the feeling that it should always be possible to make progress.
-Even if just a tiny step.
+Even if just a tiny bit.
 And if you get stuck, it's because you ignored earlier signs that you should have refactored or evolved your design in a certain direction.

-But I feel like you sometimes have to take a step backwards, rethink the design, and then move forward again.
-Being able to always move forward seems impossible to me.

 Well, now I am stuck, and I can't figure out a test to write to make even tiny progress.
 So I am turning to my blog for advice and guidance.
-By writing about the problem, perhaps I can get some clarity and get an idea for how to move forward.
+By writing about the problem, perhaps I can get some clarity and ideas for how to move forward.

 ## A previous problem I had noticed